-Because phishing is so profitable and successful, threat actors are willing invest money into it to increase the volume of messages and the odds of a successful campaign.
+Because phishing is so profitable and successful, threat actors are willing to invest money into it to increase the volume of messages and the odds of a successful campaign.
 This means that dealing with phishing messages becomes financially expensive for organizations, with the cost of phishing attacks increasing each year.

 Osterman notes that discovering and mitigating a single phishing email costs $31.32, which increases exponentially as the volume of phishing messages increases.
 IRONSCALES research from 2019 revealed that 42% of email phishing attacks are polymorphic, with 96 attacks undergoing 251-521 permutations.
 Since most threat actors leverage polymorphic phishing attacks to increase success rates, defending against phishing threats becomes extremely expensive.

 Osterman reported that respondents spend nearly one-third of their time each week handling phishing threats; this equates to $45,726 in salary and benefits paid per IT and Security professional.
 So, if you have a team of 10 IT and Security professionals, you’re spending around $457,260 per year on labor to handle phishing threats.

 The Cost of Doing Nothing

 Most organizations take some approach to email security.
 However, phishing protection offered by traditional SEGs are limited compared to modern phishing threats.
 Even AI-only phishing protection claims to capture 99% of the threats.
 However, the remaining threats that get through could be catastrophic for an enterprise.

 According to IBM, the average cost of a data breach with phishing as the initial attack vector is $4.91 million, and the average cost of a ransomware attack (excluding the ransom price) is $4.54 million.
 On top of this, there is the loss of customer trust, reputation, market value, and regulatory fines.